 “High nails” were found from the roof system’s underlayment.
-During roof installation it’s easy for installers to forget about proper pressure setting on their nail guns.
+During roof installation, it’s easy for installers to forget about proper pressure setting on their nail guns.
 In most cases too many nailers are hooked up to a low volume compressor and the air supply is not sufficient to drive each fastener fully.
-At time of installation only the severe “high nails” are noticeable.
+At the time of installation only the severe “high nails” are noticeable.
 “High nails” begin to protrude and lift tiles causing an increased wind uplift point and breaking tiles.
-Rusting and seepage can occur.
+Rusting and seepage can then occur.

-Valley metal is installed by crimping the valley center, fastening the entire length of both edges and then applying mastic to cover the valley metal edge and fasteners.
+Valley metal is installed by crimping the valley center, fastening the entire length of both edges, and then applying mastic to cover the valley metal edge and fasteners.
 When valley metal is not properly pressed, fastened and/or sealed it causes buckling and waving.
 Since a valley is designed to channel water between two pitch areas a valley receives more water flow than any other part of the roof.
 Valley metal buckling disrupts the immediate flow of water and creates water vortices, a circular flow of water that leads to roof seepage.

 Whenever a roof surface meets a vertical surface ell flashing is needed to bridge the transition and protect from seepage.
 No ell flashing was installed at this detail.
 Although sealant may have helped avoid leaks, over time sealant breaks down.
 The correct technique is to install ell flashing here.